DOS stands for Disk Operating System and it is a command line

 Using the example above, on Linux, I

-installed DOSBox running OpenGEM, various applications from the
+running OpenGEM, various applications from the OpenGEM SDK and

-OpenGEM SDK and ZSNES for DOS.
-I do not think there is anything
+ZSNES for DOS.
+I do not think there is anything practical doing

-practical doing this, but it is sure fun to see old technology
+this, but it is sure fun to see old technology originally

-originally coded several decades ago running on up-to-date
+written several decades ago running on new hardware.
+It is

-technology.
-It is merely an excuse to show off.
-After all, ZSNES
+merely an excuse to show off.
+After all, ZSNES is also